clrfund/monorepo/docs/tally-verify.md

 chmod u+x qvt32 batchUst32
 ```

+Or, run the script monorepo/.github/scripts/download-batch64-params.sh to download the parameter files.

 The contract deployment scripts, `deploy*.ts` in the [clrfund repository](https://github.com/clrfund/monorepo/tree/develop/contracts/scripts) currently use the `batch 64` circuits, if you want to use a smaller size circuits, you can find them [here](../contracts/contracts/snarkVerifiers/README.md).
 You will need to update the deploy script to call `deployMaciFactory()` with your circuit and redeploy the contracts.

 ```